Meir553/sms-gate-gui/README.md

 - **Logs Viewing** - View system logs (can be disabled in cloud mode)
 - **Auto-login Support** - Environment-based authentication
 - **Cloud Mode** - Hide sensitive features for cloud deployments

+## 📡 About SMS Gateway

+This GUI is designed to work with the [SMS Gateway service](https://sms-gate.app), a powerful SMS API platform that provides:

+- **Device Management** - Register and manage multiple SMS devices
+- **Webhook Support** - Real-time notifications for SMS events
+- **Delivery Reports** - Track message delivery status
+- **RESTful API** - Easy integration with any application

+Visit [https://sms-gate.app](https://sms-gate.app) to learn more about the service and get your API credentials.

 ## 🛠️ Tech Stack